What to expect on Sundays

-We do understand it can be a bit daunting to 'give church a try' and, even if you are a seasoned church-goer, stepping into a new church feels a bit vulnerable.
+We do understand it can be a bit daunting to 'give church a try' and, even if you are a seasoned church-goer, stepping into a new church can make you feel a bit vulnerable.
 So, when you come to wellspring Church, what can you expect?

 Secondly, expect exuberant praise and worship alonside passionate prayer and preaching.
 The love of God is so profound, it moves us deeply and we often like to express that freely.
 This sometimes involves loud singing, dancing, waving banners (if there's room) and will usually lead in to preaching that brings the Bible's truths to bear on our daily lives.
 Here at Wellspring Church we expect this preaching to move us forward, to become more like the people God wants us to be.
 There is often a chance to respond to the preaching in prayer and worship.

 Thirdly, expect one eye to be on the world outside.
-We enjoy gathering together on Sundays, and we expect God to do good things among us, but most times we meet an aspect of our services will focus on our partnerships overseas, our local community work, an aspect of world affairs, and the challenge of seeing communities transformed with the love of God.
+We enjoy gathering together on Sundays, and we expect God to do good things among us, but there is frequently an aspect of our services that will focus on our partnerships overseas, our local community work, an aspect of world affairs, and the challenge of seeing communities transformed with the love of God.

 More questions?
 See below...

 We are a mainstream church part of the Assemblies of God ‘Pentecostal’ movement.
 In fact, this movement is one of the largest and fastest-growing branches of Christianity in the world.

 What this means is that we follow in the central traditions of the Christian Church, valuing the authority and truth of what the Bible teaches and preserving the nature of the Christian life as a relationship with God made possible because of what Jesus accomplished on the cross.
 ‘Pentecostal’ churches teach that the life and power of the Holy Spirit that came at Pentecost (see Acts 1-4) is available and necessary for the church today.